ljlamarche/asispectralinversion/README.md

 You will need a [fortran compiler](https://fortran-lang.org/compilers/) to build this code.
 If you do not already have a fotran compiler on your system, we recommend installing [gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran/).

 ### Building Executable
 Note: Presuming no changes in the look-up table source code, you should only have to do this part ONCE.
-After the executable is build and available on your system, you can use it to generate all look-up tables.
+After the executables are build and available on your system, you can use all to generate all look-up tables regardless of time and locaiton.

 1. Confirm that you have a [fortran compiler](https://fortran-lang.org/compilers/) installed on your system.